-The tympanic membrane or “eardrum” is a thin membrane that separates the outer ear canal from the middle and inner ear.
-The middle ear contains the three tiniest bones in the body, the malleus, incus and stapes, more commonly referred to as the “hammer, anvil and stirrup.”
-The Eustachian tubes are also located in the middle ear.
-If the eardrum is perforated or tears, bacteria and fungi from the outer ear canal may enter the sensitive middle ear resulting in middle ear infection (otitis media).
+The tympanic membrane (eardrum) is a thin membrane that separates the outer ear canal from the middle and inner ear.
+The middle ear contains the three tiniest bones in the body, the malleus, incus, and stapes, commonly referred to as the hammer, anvil, and stirrup.
+The eustachian tubes are also located in the middle ear.

 What causes a ruptured eardrum?

-Most cases of ruptured eardrum and middle ear infection will be identified by your veterinarian.
-Symptoms include discharge from the ear (often thick and pus-like or bloody), sudden hearing loss, red and inflamed ear canal, pain when touching the ear, a head tilt, stumbling and incoordination and darting of the eyes back-and-forth (nystagmus).
-Facial nerve paralysis and drooping of one side of the face and mouth, inability to blink or a completely closed eyelid may occur in some cases.
+Signs that your cat may have a ruptured eardrum or middle ear infection can include discharge from the ear (often thick and pus-like or bloody), sudden hearing loss, red and inflamed ear canal, pain when touching the ear, a head tilt, stumbling, and nystagmus (eyes darting back-and-forth).
+Facial nerve paralysis causing drooping of one side of the face and mouth and the inability to blink or a completely closed eyelid may occur in some cases.
 Middle ear infections are often accompanied by inner ear infections and disruptions of balance and equilibrium.

-A thorough ear examination, sometimes requiring sedation or anesthesia, is necessary to diagnose a ruptured eardrum.
+A thorough ear examination by your veterinarian, sometimes requiring sedation or anesthesia, is necessary to diagnose a ruptured eardrum.
 Many cats will require warm saline flushes.
 A classic test is to look for tiny air bubbles that form deep in the ear canal when the cat breathes.
 Another common test is to infuse a special dye, fluorescein, into the ear canal.
 If it escapes and exits through the nose, the eardrum is ruptured.

-A special test called a myringotomy is usually performed in cases of middle ear infections.
+A myringotomy is usually performed in cases of middle ear infections.
 A myringotomy involves obtaining a sterile sample of the fluid within the middle ear for culture and analysis.
 A myringotomy is performed under sedation or anesthesia and is usually part of the thorough ear examination.
-Your veterinarian will discuss whether or not this diagnostic test is necessary for your cat.
+Your veterinarian will advise whether this diagnostic test is necessary for your cat.

-Skull radiographs are often helpful in determining the severity of a middle ear infection.
-CT and MRI scans are also recommended in some cases and provide certain diagnostic advantages.
+Skull radiographs (X-rays) are often helpful in determining the severity of a middle ear infection.
+CT and MRI scans are also recommended in some cases and may provide certain diagnostic advantages.

 A thorough ear flushing, usually under sedation or anesthesia, is required in most cases.
-Your veterinarian will use appropriate medications and flushing solutions based on your cat’s specific condition.
-Oral antibiotics and/or antifungal medications are used in many cases.
-In addition, systemic corticosteroids (“steroids”) are beneficial in cats that have severe inflammation and pain.
-Some patients will require surgery.
-In these cases, your veterinarian will discuss with you the reasons for a surgical procedure, risks involved and expected outcomes.
-Surgery is typically reserved for cases thought to have severe, irreversible changes of the outer ear with concurrent middle ear infection.
+Your veterinarian will use appropriate medications and sometimes water-based flushing solutions (most often TrizEDTA®).
+Topical antibiotics (such as Baytril® Otic) may be prescribed based on your cat’s specific condition.
+Oral antibiotics such as amoxicillin/clavulanate (Clavamox®), enrofloxacin (Baytril®), cefpodoxime (Simplicef®, Vantin®), or marbofloxacin (Zeniquin®) and/or antifungal medications such as fluconazole (Diflucan®) or itraconazole (Itrafungol®, Sporanox®) are used in many cases.
+In addition, systemic corticosteroids, typically prednisone (Deltasone®, Meticorten®), may be beneficial in cats that have severe inflammation and pain.

 What is the prognosis?